StarCraft Diary 2017 No. 10 – TvZ – Interloper LE – StarCraft eSports

 Heroes – Abathur

-Abathur is an ancient organism that has long served as the “ ” — a guiding hand that weaves strands of DNA into mutations of existing Zerg and entirely new species.
+Abathur is an ancient organism that has long served as the “evolution ” — a guiding hand that weaves strands of DNA into mutations of existing Zerg and entirely new species.
 Left to his own devices, the Abathur’s approach to the swarm’s evolution is quite unorthodox:

 Planets Starcraft – Char